CandlePlatforms/devdocs/docs/develop/nftstorage.md

 Note that you will need the printed contract address in the minting step.
 You can copy and paste it into a separate text file and save it for later.
 This is necessary so the minting script can call the minting method of that specific contract.

-#### Minting the NFT on Polygon
+#### Minting the NFT on Candle

-Minting the NFT is now merely calling the contract we just deployed to Polygon.
+Minting the NFT is now merely calling the contract we just deployed to Candle.
 Create a new file called `mint-nft.mjs` inside the `scripts` directory and copy this code from the listing below:

 ```bash
 const CONTRACT_ADDRESS = "0x00"